Studio Team

 ARCHITECTURAL/URBAN DESIGNER

-Ta'Kesihia Barnes is an architectural designer and creative with 3 years of experience.
-She received her Bachelor or Science in Architecture & Environmental Design from Morgan State University in 2019.
-She will be returning to pursue a graduate degree in landscape architecture in Sprint 2025.
+Ta'Kesihia Barnes is an architectural designer and creative, received her Bachelor of Science in Architecture & Environmental Design from Morgan State University in 2019, and is currently pursuing a graduate degree in landscape architecture.
 She has a passion for architecture, urban design, placemaking, and art.
 She hopes to fuse her skills in architecture with landscape to create equitable spaces that reinforce social, community, and environmental wellness.

 During her free time, Ta'Kesihia enjoys attending vintage markets, making art, urban sketching, being in nature, traveling and spending time with loved ones.
 She believes in the power of individuality, and most importantly, uplifting community.